Cloud-Kumpel/CloudKumpel/_posts/2022-09-04-different-ways-how-to-deploy-sharepoint-syntex-model.md

 # Short Intro into SharePoint Syntex

 SharePoint Syntex is a Microsoft 365 service that uses advanced AI and machine teaching to amplify human expertise, automate content processing and transform content into knowledge.
 Besides many other features, you can create a model, start classifying and training your extractors to automate the metadata extraction from various unstructured documents (like contracts, invoices or receipts).
-To create a model, you need a Content Center Site within your tenant and SharePoint Syntex (Add-On) licenses.
+The service is licensed with an add-on license [SharePoint Syntex](https://www.microsoft.com/en-us/microsoft-365/enterprise/sharepoint-syntex) and to create a model, you need a Content Center Site within your tenant.
 If you want to learn more about SharePoint Syntex, please check out the [Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/contentunderstanding/).

 # How to manually deploy SharePoint Syntex
 ## SharePoint Syntex Content Center